hep-gc/shoal/shoal-server/README.md

-# Shoal Server v0.7.X README
+# Shoal Server README
+# Version: v0.7.X
 ##Services
 **Shoal Server** provides two services that can be utilized by clients.